paichiwo/av-converter/README.md

 - Monitor progress through the progress bar and status updates.

 ## Settings
-Click the settings icon to configure output folder and other settings.
+Click the settings icon to configure the output folder and other settings.

 ## Features
 - Drag-and-drop: Add files by dragging them onto the application.